China sharply reduces elected seats in Hong Kong legislature

 In the current 70-member legislature, voters elect half the members and the other half are chosen by constituencies representing various professions and interest groups.
 Many of the constituencies lean pro-Beijing, ensuring that wing a majority in the legislature.

+Election hopefuls will undergo vetting by the national security police and a committee that oversees national security in the city.

-A separate committee will also be established to review the qualifications of candidates for office in Hong Kong to ensure the city is governed by “patriots,” in the language of the central government.
+A new separate body will also be established to review the qualifications of candidates for office in Hong Kong to ensure the city is governed by “patriots,” in the language of the central government.

+The full National People''s Congress rubber-stamped a proposal in mid-March that authorized the Standing Committee to amend the Basic Law, the constitution that has governed Hong Kong since the former British colony was handed over to China in 1997 under a “one country, two systems” framework that promised it semi-autonomy for 50 years.

+Hong Kong leader Carrie Lam said at a news conference Tuesday that the new committee to vet candidates will consist of a few government officials who are also trusted by the central government.

+“As we move ahead with the current set of improvements in place, then in accordance with Hong Kong's actual situation and in an orderly and gradual manner ...
+I''m quite certain that we will still have universal suffrage in selecting the chief executive,” she said.

+“We just need to act in concert, and make sure that we are not moving away from this very fundamental concept of one country, two systems,''” she said.

-The political opposition in Hong Kong — which has advocated for more democracy, not less — sees the changes as part of a broader effort to keep them out of office.
+The political opposition in Hong Kong — which has sought more democracy — sees the changes as part of a broader effort to keep them out of office.

+Democratic Party chairman Lo Kin-hei said there are questions whether the new system "can actually reflect what Hong Kong people think and what Hong Kong people believe.”Lo said members of the Democratic Party are still discussing whether they plan to run for election.

+“All those changes will affect how we discuss and affect how our party members think about the election system, and whether or not we will fun for election in the future,” he said.

 Conversations